RustyMods/Almanac/Almanac/Thunderstore/README.md

 ### Technical Notes
 - Files can be added, changed, or deleted while the server is running
 - Server automatically syncs dialogues to clients
-- Map pins disappear after 100 seconds
+- Map pins disappear after set delay seconds
 - Give/Take commands automatically prevent duplicate transactions
 - Requirements are checked in real-time

+## NPC

+NPC can be customized by being an `admin` in `no cost` mode

 ## Random Talk
 Additionally, you can set each NPC with random talk that triggers whenever a player gets close or leaves, or every minute.